 What is a money order?

-A money order is a certificate similar to a check that allows the recipient to receive immediate cash payment from a bank or other financial institution.
+A money order is a certificate similar to a check that allows the recipient to receive an immediate cash payment from a bank or other financial institution.
 It’s printed with both the payee’s name and the issuing financial institution’s name, making it difficult for anyone other than the payee to cash.

 Money orders are paid for in advance, and the issuer guarantees that the payee will receive the exact amount stated on the certificate.
-They can be purchased with cash, a debit card or, in some cases, a credit card, and they can be replaced if lost.
+They can be purchased with cash, a debit card, or in some cases, a credit card, and they can be replaced if lost.

 Money orders are a popular way to make medium-sized payments in circumstances where cash or personal checks are not practical.
 The sender can purchase the money order at one financial institution and the recipient can cash it at another, or even at the same institution.

 Money orders do have certain limits.
 For example, you can only buy a money order of up to $1,000 through the U.S. Postal Service.
 However, the rules for how much you can purchase a money order for, as well as how many you can buy, vary widely from store to store.

 They can also be used fraudulently.
 According to Experian, money order scams are common.
 If you accept a money order for a payment and it turns out to be fraudulent, you’re out of luck.